STRIDES/NIHCloudLabAzure/tutorials/README.md

 **Need to update to azure ML language**
 Artificial intelligence and machine learning algorithms are being applied to a variety of biomedical research questions, ranging from image classification to genomic variant calling.
 AWS is moving all AI/ML workflows to SageMaker, the Juptyer notebook platform we have used a few times already.
 AWS has a very general tutorial [here](https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker/) on how to build out an AI pipeline on Sagememaker.
 You can also look at the [breast cancer tutorial](https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_applying_machine_learning/breast_cancer_prediction/Breast%20Cancer%20Prediction.ipynb) from the imaging section above for a more applied example.
 You can also submit a training job to SageMaker, and have your final model uploaded to S3 using [PyTorch](https://sagemaker.readthedocs.io/en/stable/frameworks/pytorch/using_pytorch.html#train-a-model-with-pytorch), [Tensorflow](https://docs.aws.amazon.com/sagemaker/latest/dg/tf.html) or [Apache MXNet](https://docs.aws.amazon.com/sagemaker/latest/dg/mxnet.html).

+Federated Learning
+The Federated Learning paradigm gained a lot of interest in the healthcare community, because it enables model training on all available data, without sharing data between institutions.
+NVIDIA Flare is a domain-agnostic, open-source and extensible SDK for federated learning.
+A separate [GitHub repository](https://github.com/Azure/medical-imaging/tree/main/federated-learning) describes how NVIDIA Flare can be run on Azure.

 ## **Open Data** <a name="open"></a>
 **Update to Azure Open Data Content**